alt236/Resource-Mirror---Android/README.md

 ProGuard
 --------
+Proguard normally strips code that appears unused, and that includes fields under `R.class` that are only accessed reflectively.

-ProGuard users must ensure that the R class, its inner R class and all fields are not obfuscated for the runtime reflection to work.
+As a result, users must ensure that the R class, its inner R class and all fields are not obfuscated for the runtime reflection to work.
 Add the following to your your `proguard-project.txt` file:

 ```
     -keepattributes InnerClasses